kevin-wong/mac-settings/README.md

             > Advanced > Disable the Tip of the Day?: Yes
                        > Supress offer to silence bell when it rings to much: Yes
 ```
+NOTE: SolarizedDark and Solarized Dark are not the same.
+Solarized Dark's
+highlight color was too similar to the background color, so SolarizedDark has
+the highlight color slightly modified to increase the contrast.
+This is the only
+difference.